Updated Jume 14, 2021

-So far it has worked.
+So far, it has worked.
 Locally in Minneapolis, there is a decent foodie scene.
-I bought a condo right at the same time a Minnesota native chef that previously worked in New York was opening a restaurant in that very neighborhood.
+Recently, I bought a condo right while, at the same time, a Minnesota native chef who previously worked in New York was opening a restaurant in that very neighborhood.

 Use commercial business trends as a neighborhood indicator for future rental price increases.
 You can try to factor that into my free rental property spreadsheet.
 This will help you understand the ability to achieve your financial goals.

 Bringing it all together.
-Being able to walk to all the above locations like schools, restaurants, work, etc. is very important.
+Walking to all the above locations like schools, restaurants, work, etc., is very important.

-I shouldn’t have to explain why people don’t want to live near crime.
+For instance, I shouldn’t have to explain why people don’t want to live near high-crime areas.
 This is one of the easier ways to screen for high rent areas.
 You can use a local city crime spotter or police blotter to determine how much crime has happened in an area for a particular time frame.

-Sometimes the perception that a neighborhood has bad crime, but actually does not could lead to rental opportunity.
+Sometimes the perception that a neighborhood has a high crime rate, but in reality, it does not, could lead to rental opportunity.

 Finding the right home or investment opportunity is all about making calculated decisions.
 With direct real estate investing, you are in control.
-You can determine your outcomes and it all starts with finding favorable rental rates and high demand locations.
+You can determine your outcomes, and it all starts with finding favorable characteristics that make up a high-rent neighborhood.
 With things like real estate crowdfunding, you won’t have that type of control.
 You can use that as a mechanism to diversify into other markets outside of your local area.

 Take matters into your own hands and do your proper due diligence on streets and neighborhoods.
 It could have a massive impact on your ultimate outcome.

-If you find a home with that checks all these boxes but is lower than the Rentometer average, then you have opportunity!
+For example, if you find a home that checks all these boxes but is lower than the Rentometer average, then you have the opportunity!
 You should be able to raise rents to the market average.